VillageSQL is a drop-in replacement for MySQL with extensions.

 INSERT IGNORE

-INSERT IGNORE is that it suppresses all errors, not just duplicates.
-A data type mismatch or a truncation warning becomes a silent no-op.
+INSERT IGNORE is that it suppresses all errors, not just duplicates — and the non-duplicate cases are worse than a skipped row.
+INSERT IGNORE INTO page_views VALUES ('/new', 'not_a_number') inserts ('/new', 0) with only a warning: a silent, corrupted write rather than a no-op.
 Use it only when you genuinely don’t care about the outcome.

 Comparison